hwiaaiwh/MChris/README.md

 4) Run `botcmds.py`, and the bot will automatically set itself up.

 ### Docker Install
-If you have Docker on the machine hosting the bot, you can use the Dockerfile and the provided `build.bat` or `build.sh` scripts to automatically set up your bot. (from step 3 onwards from Manual Install)
+If you have Docker on the machine hosting the bot, you can use the Dockerfile and the provided `build.bat` or `build.sh` scripts to automatically set up your bot.
+(You still have to do steps 1 and 2 from Manual Install)

 ## Commands
 `status`